 You can’t get a table at a restaurant because the owner thinks you’ll put the other diners off their food.

-You piss your pants because there’s no accessible toilets.
+You wet yourself because there’s no accessible toilet.

 You can’t go to a concert or share an experience because there’s no access or hearing provision.